Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 I will focus on three major points; first, the look how it looks and how I feel about it.

 The second is autofocus; I know you guys really want to know how fast this thing is.

 So first thought, look, no need to say, this is just an amazing piece of metal.

-When I touch this for the first time, that was like, Wow, buddy is excellent and metallic in really thick, and of course, it’s heavy.
+When I touched this for the first time, that was like, Wow, buddy is excellent and metallic in really thick, and of course, it’s heavy.

 And when it comes to focusing, Wow, I could do this full day and of course.

-Those zoom rings, so very easy to use, nice to touch, an amazing piece of rubber, and he has a map control switch and focuses lock switch.
+Those zoom rings are so easy to use, nice to touch, and an amazing piece of rubber, and he has a map control switch and a focus lock switch.

 So yeah, a little bit heavy, but I love this heaviness again since this lens doesn’t have image stabilization.